Emergent Open-Vocabulary Semantic Segmentation from Off-the-shelf Vision-Language Models: Experiments

 \subsection{Ablation Study}

 We perform gradual ablation of the components of \shortname{} on BLIP$_{\text{Flickr}}$ and report the results in Tab. \ref{tab:ablation}.
 Each component, including GradCAM, all Salience DropOut iterations, Gaussian blur, and Dense CRF, contribute positively to the final performance.
-In particular, the first iteration of Salience DropOut has much larger impact (+3.5/2.3) than the second iteration (+1.4/0.8), which in turn is more important than the rest.
-Interestingly, Gaussian blur by itself attains good performance (+9.6/7.7) whereas Dense CRF only works well when combined with blur.
-Dense CRF alone is worse than Gaussian blur by 1.5 mIoU on Pascal Context.
-This is likely caused by the fact that hard 0/1 labels resulted from thresholding are not informative unary potentials that can be leveraged by CRF effectively.
+In particular, the first iteration of Salience DropOut has larger impact (+1.4/0.5) than the second iteration (+0.8/0.3), which in turn is more important than the rest.
+Interestingly, Gaussian blur by itself attains good performance +3.2/1.9 whereas Dense CRF only works well when combined with blur.
+Dense CRF alone is worse than Gaussian blur by 1.0/0.9 mIoU on Pascal Context and COCO stuff.